gregwhitaker/catnap/README.md

 ##Getting Started

-Please see the [wiki](https://github.com/gregwhitaker/catnap/wiki) for detailed documentation on how to get started using Catnap.
+Please see the [wiki](https://github.com/gregwhitaker/catnap/wiki) for detailed documentation on how to get started using Catnap with your favorite web framework.

 ##Examples